MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-install.md

 Use the following instructions to install the client when you're not using the Microsoft Update catalog, or deploying the .msi by using a central deployment method such as Intune.

-1. Download the executable version of the Azure Information Protection unified labeling client (file name of AzInfoProtection_ul) from the [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=53018).
+1. Download the executable version of the Azure Information Protection unified labeling client (file name of AzInfoProtection_UL) from the [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=53018).

     If there is a preview version available, keep this version for testing only.
 It is not intended for end users in a production environment.

-2. For a default installation, simply run the executable, for example, **AzInfoProtection_ul.exe**.
-However, to see the installation options, first run the executable with **/help**: `AzInfoProtection_ul.exe /help`
+2. For a default installation, simply run the executable, for example, **AzInfoProtection_UL.exe**.
+However, to see the installation options, first run the executable with **/help**: `AzInfoProtection_UL.exe /help`

-    Example to silently install the client: `AzInfoProtection_ul.exe /quiet`
+    Example to silently install the client: `AzInfoProtection_UL.exe /quiet`

-    Example to silently install only the PowerShell cmdlets: `AzInfoProtection_ul.exe  PowerShellOnly=true /quiet`
+    Example to silently install only the PowerShell cmdlets: `AzInfoProtection_UL.exe  PowerShellOnly=true /quiet`

     Additional parameters that are not listed on the help screen: